SJTU-YONGFU-RESEARCH-GRP/Parkinson-Patient-Speech-Dataset/README.md

 ## Data Augmentation
 ### Speed perturbation
-We used [SoX](http://sox.sourceforge.net/) to adjust the audio speed (model: speed) or tempo (model: tempo).
+We used [SoX](http://sox.sourceforge.net/) to adjust the audio speed (mode: speed) or tempo (mode: tempo).
 Factor is the ratio of the new speed to the old speed.

 ```shell
 sox ${old_file.wav} ${desdir/new_file.wav} $mode ${factor}